DanRepik/api_foundry/readme.md

 ### Property Mapping

-### Database to OpenAPI Type Conversion

-Property Type Mapping in API-Maker
 API-Maker leverages the property types from the schema object to generate SQL and convert query result sets into JSON responses.
-The set of types in OpenAPI is simpler compared to the more complex database types.
+The set of types in OpenAPI is simpler compared to the larger set of database types.

 For each table column exposed in the API, a corresponding property must be defined in the properties section of the schema object.
-This property definition maps the database column type to its corresponding OpenAPI schema type.
+These property definitions map database column types to their corresponding OpenAPI schema type.

 > It is also a good time and a good practice to include descriptions and examples for the properties.

-Below is an illustration of how different PostgreSQL, Oracle, and MySQL types are converted to OpenAPI types:
+Below is an illustration of how different PostgreSQL, Oracle, and MySQL types are mapped into OpenAPI types:

 | PostgreSQL Type                     | Oracle Type               | MySQL Type                    | OpenAPI Type            | Description |